 Can you use bread flour to make banana bread?

 You can use bread flour to make banana bread.
 However, I would advise that people use all purpose flour (as called for in most banana bread recipes).
-Bread flour has more gluten than all purpose flour and this results in a higher rise of the dough.
-Therefore, bread flour creates an “airier” bread and is often used for sandwich type bread.
-In contrast, banana bread recipes usually call for all purpose flour which has less gluten than bread flour.
-The use of all purpose flour results in the traditional “denser” banana bread that people are accustomed to (when contrasted to sandwich bread).
+Bread flour has more gluten than all purpose flour and is used mainly for sandwich type breads (versus sweet “quick breads” such as banana bread and zucchini bread).
+Unfortunately, the extra gluten in bread flour can result in a “gummier” banana bread (which can ruin the texture of the banana bread).
+For this reason, most banana bread recipes call for the use of all purpose flour.

 Can I make banana bread with yellow bananas?